statsstreamer/dashboard/README.md

-# react-webapp
+# Client Dashboard
-Web app for the public and for partners to connect their livestreams to specific events.
+Client dashboard for streamers to manage their streams, check their metrics, and manage payments.

+React app, Firebase auth, S3 hosting